cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ## Terminology

-New terms are introduced in _cursive_, which is rendered in plain text as the new term surrouded by underscores.
+New terms are introduced in _cursive_, which is rendered in plain text as the new term surrounded by underscores.
 CDDL text in the running text is in `typewriter`, which is rendered in plain text as the CDDL text in double quotes (double quotes are also used in the usual English sense; the reader is expected to